Virgin and Child with Canon van der Paele: Description

-The Virgin and Child is set in a rounded church with side ambulatories, with Mary occupying the area where the altarpiece would usually be positioned.
-The panel has an overall sculptural look; the throne, windows, arches and hanging canvases borrow from the conventions of Romanesque architecture.
-After the "Adoration of the Mystic Lamb" panel of the Ghent Altarpiece, it is van Eyck's second largest extant painting, and the only one in a horizontal framing.
+The painting is set in a rounded church with ambulatories.
+Mary occupies the area where the altarpiece would usually be positioned.
+The panel has a sculptural look; the throne, windows, arches and hanging canvases borrow from the conventions of Romanesque architecture.
+The painting is, after the "Adoration of the Mystic Lamb" panel of the Ghent Altarpiece, van Eyck's second largest extant painting, and the only one in a horizontal framing.
 The Virgin and Child is characterised by its innovative use of illusionism and complex spatial composition.
-It is in its original oak frame, which contains several Latin inscriptions, including van Eyck's signature, the date of completion, the donor's name, and texts related to St. George and St. Donatian.
+It retains its original oak frame, which contains several Latin inscriptions, including van Eyck's signature, the date of completion, the donor's name, and texts related to St. George and St. Donatian.
 The upper border contains phrases from the Book of Wisdom, comparing Mary to an "unspotted mirror".

 The figures, the minutely detailed clothes, and the architecture of the room and windows are depicted with a high degree of realism.
 Van Eyck's mastery at handling oil can be seen in the differing breadths of brush strokes.
 The precision of the detail achieved is especially noticeable in the rendering of threads of St. Donatian's blue and golden embroidered cope and mitre, in the weave of the oriental carpet, and in the stubble and veins on van der Paele's aging face.